NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 Answer:

 False: - The linear momentum and energy will be conserved if both are considered in a system.
 But for individual bodies, this conservation of momentum and energy doesn't hold.
-This is because the impact during the collision may transfer energy/momentum of one ball to the other ball.
+This is because the impact during the collision may transfer energy/momentum from one ball to the other ball.

 Q7 (b) State if each of the following statements is true or false.
 Give reasons for your answer.